tanoManzo/notes/Mapping the functional impact of non-coding regulatory elements in primary T cells through single-cell CRISPR screens.md

 |2|Screen design and single-cell assignment|Pooled, single-perturbation screen in primary T cells is feasible|
 |3|Sensitivity and reproducibility of mapping|Reliable E2G mapping, especially for strong elements/high-expression genes|

-**In summary:**
-Each figure builds on the last: Figure 1 validates the CRISPRi system in primary T cells; Figure 2 shows the design and execution of the pooled screen; Figure 3 demonstrates the platform’s power and limitations for mapping non-coding regulatory elements to their gene targets at single-cell resolution[1](https://www.biorxiv.org/content/10.1101/2023.05.14.540711v1.full.pdf)[2](https://pubmed.ncbi.nlm.nih.gov/38308274/).